-The Jumpstart Jr. Foundation maintains two instrument collections: The Jumpstart Jr. Collection: we have carefully built up this collection of eight violins and two cellos over the years.
+The Jumpstart Jr. Foundation maintains two instrument collections: The Jumpstart Jr. Collection: we have carefully built up this collection of nine violins and two cellos over the years.
 All of the instruments were made in the period 1600 and 1800 and are in baroque and/or classical condition.

 The Goffredo Cappa violin has a special position in this respect: this extraordinary violin has been loaned to us by two Amici, to be played by a Jumpstart Jr. musician.

 The Sparey Collection: In 2016, British couple Jonathan and Elizabeth Sparey donated a valuable collection of 13 violins to the Jumpstart Jr. Foundation, all but one of which are in modern condition.

 Brothers Marc and Maarten Slendebroek have bought a violin for the Jumpstart Jr. Foundation.
 Well actually, they only paid for it – they didn’t pick it out.
 ‘We’ve held it in our hands just once, like a baby.’